godaddy/gasket/docs/upgrade-to-6.md

 For a basic Redux setup, there should be no need for and changes to the make store.
-However, if your app use using Next.js see the [Updates for next-redux-wrapper] section below for the necessary changes required use the latest changes for Redux in Next.js.
+However, if your app use using Next.js see the [Updates for next-redux-wrapper] section below for the necessary changes required to use the latest Redux changes for Next.js.

 ## Next.js